The Tatty Hollow Story: Act Two

 Jo, Ben, Rod and Rube are in Jo's apartment.
 Jo and Rube discuss how she and Tatty were sharing a flat at University in 1942.
 Rube had been Tatty's first lover but he and Jo were attracted.
 They play through a love triangle scene with Tatty.

 Robin arrives, flirts with Jo, and jeers at Rube's porn business.
 Ben admires Robin as a creative academic, until Robin says he "got off" with Tatty in the world’s capitals.
 Conference meetings of Tatty and Robin in Berlin are played out, where Robin is world-weary and Tatty a sophisticate.

 Paul Laureate enters in a top hat, dancing, singing and throwing toilet paper.
 He tries to pick up Tatty, saying she is still beautiful.
 They will sell poems in the streets.
 Robin says Paul is his son.

 Tatty becomes a drag hit in Rube’s joint, surrounded by her five male lovers.
 The five men circle Tatty.
 She can remember moments of intimacy with them all.
 She asks why did they and so many others think they had to defend themselves against her?
 Johnny takes the dummy out of the booth and cradles it, but the other men strip it bare, giving the wig to Jo.
 Jo cradles the dummy, saying she and Tatty lay in each others arms and joked about Tatty's men after they had gone.
 She says that Tatty never cared for any of them.

 Almost at the end, Tatty crawls out of the rubble as a street person with a large paintbrush, and pokes Paul who is asleep in the bath.
 Paul and Tatty sing their theme lines.
 Jo clasps the effigy, Paul sleeps under his hat, and Tatty mixes paint and sings.

 Performances

-The play has only been staged three times, although it is "one of Hewett's favourites".
+The play was commissioned by the Department of English at the University of Sydney.
+It has only been staged five times, although it is "one of Hewett's favourites".
 There have been two readings using professional actors.